felixge/felixge.de/content/posts/csv-boilerplate-for-go.md

 }
 ```

-My first naive attempt is usually to write some code that defines the headers and struct mapping in a way that is separate from the CSV encoding/decoding itself.
-An example of that can be seen below:
+Usually my first naive attempt is to write some code that defines the headers and struct mapping in a way that is separate from the CSV encoding/decoding itself.
+Here's an example:

 ```go
 var carHeaders = []string{